Financial Information for Survivors / Economic Abuse

 America Saves Week – during America Saves Week, individuals will be encouraged and assisted to assess their savings progress and take action to advance this progress.
 This encouragement and assistance will be provided by organizations and professionals with an interest in improving the financial security of individuals and families, Washington, DC.

-Domestic Violence Survivors, a joint initiative of the National Consumer Law Center, Boston, MA, the National Association of Consumer Advocates, Washington, DC, and the Center for Survivor Agency and Justice,Chevy Chase, MD – resources and information on a variety of financial issues.
+Domestic Violence Survivors, a joint initiative of National Consumer Law Center, National Association of Consumer Advocates and Center for Survivor Agency and Justice – resources and information on a variety of financial issues.

 Money Smart – A Financial Education Program, Federal Deposit Insurance Corporation – financial education fosters financial stability for individuals, families, and entire communities.
 The more people know about credit and banking services, the more likely they are to increase savings, buy homes, and improve their financial health and well-being.
 The Money Smart curriculum helps individuals build financial knowledge, develop financial confidence, and use banking services effectively, Washington, DC.